-This is my annual re-run of the gravy tutorial.
-Your Thanksgiving Day gravy is critical.
-This post started with a series I did on how to make a full Thanksgiving Dinner (even if you’ve never done it before).
+How to Make Gravy remains one of my more popular posts.
+It started as part of the series on how to make a full Thanksgiving Dinner (even if you’ve never done it before), and I’ve re-run this one more often than any of the others.
+But since not everybody celebrates Thanksgiving, and since there is usually some big celebration during the winter, I’ve renamed the series on how to make a big holiday dinner.
 You can get the links to the other parts of the series by clicking here for the intro.
 Or you can just read the below on how to make gravy.

 So, the bus won’t come for another half hour, and I’m killing time with a half glass of very good pinot blanc at the local wine store, Everson Royce, and the kid behind the bar points out that if I miss my bus, I can have another glass of wine.
 Which wouldn’t be such a bad thing, but, I say, I have to get back home and make gravy for my blog series on how to make Thanksgiving Dinner.

 “Gravy,” says another nice young man sipping wine.
 “That’s the most important part of the meal!”

 His girlfriend and the kid behind the bar both agreed.
 Strongly.

 So, we’re looking at making gravy now.
 You do not want to make a bad gravy for your big holiday dinner.
 I know.
 I’ve done it.
 For my in-laws.
 [She shudders.]

 Gravy is the trickiest part of the whole shebang.
 Happily, you can make it ahead.
 You can make enough to float an oil tanker or just enough to drizzle on the turkey slices you’re eating by yourself.
 And if you make too much, it’s a terrific leftover.
 The bad news?
 Making gravy involves actually cooking rather than following a recipe.
 It’s the technique that counts and you have to practice.